Iain McGilchrist: The Matter with Things: Our Brains, Our Delusions and the Unmaking of the World

 McGilchrist's 2021 The Matter with Things book, published by Perspectiva Press, explores the metaphysical implications of the "hemisphere hypothesis".
 In this book he consolidates the latest neuroscientific evidence concerning (1) our means to truth (perception, attention, judgement, apprehension, among others); (2) the paths that we ordinarily take to truth (reason, science, logic) and other equally important paths such as intuition and imagination, and (3) the implications of this for the reality that is revealed.
 In the final sections, he attempts to make some headway in answering such fundamental questions as: What is space and time?
 What is matter and consciousness?
 What is value?
 Is a sense of the sacred baked into the world?

-His main target in this book is scientific materialism: the view that the world is nothing but inert atoms, blankly colliding against one another in a predictable pattern.
+His main target in this book is scientific materialism, i.e. a view that the world is nothing but inert atoms, blankly colliding against one another in a predictable pattern.
 In place of this, McGilchrist seeks to reawaken a richer conception of reality, a conception revealed when our hemispheres return to their proper asymmetric relation.